Social Phobia Inventory

 When interpreting the score for social phobia, a higher score generally suggests a higher level of social anxiety.
 However, it's important to consider individual contexts and circumstances since scores can vary.

 Have a chat with your client.
 Encourage them to open up about their feelings and experiences with social phobia and how the score reflects their struggles.
-This is a great chance to delve deeper into social anxiety issues.
+This is a great chance to delve deeper into social anxiety issues, and it can be considered in assessing treatment response.

 To calculate the total score, add up the responses for all 17 items.
 The total score will range from 0 to 68.
 The interpretation of the SPIN total score is as follows:

-Please note that the Social Phobia Inventory (SPIN) is intended for assessment purposes only and should not be used as a diagnostic tool for social anxiety disorder.
-It is crucial to understand that a single assessment cannot provide a definitive diagnosis.
+Please note that the Social Phobia Inventory is intended for assessment purposes only and should not be used as a diagnostic tool for social anxiety disorder.
+Understanding that a single assessment cannot provide a definitive diagnosis is crucial.
 Instead, the SPIN serves as an indicator of the severity of social anxiety symptoms.

 You can use our free printable Social Phobia Inventory template to assess your client's level of social phobia.
 Additionally, you can use this inventory to: